Tewan Liptapallop: Early life and education

 Tewan Liptapallop was born on December 29, 1959.
 He is the younger brother of Suwat Liptapanlop.
 Tewan graduated with a Bachelor of Law degree from Chulalongkorn University.

-Political careers
+Political career

 Tewan entered politics by being elected a member of the House of Representatives for the first time in March 1992 under the Justice Unity Party and has been elected a total of 3 times.
 In 2007, he was disqualified from politics for five years for serving as a member of the executive committee of the Thai Rak Thai Party.
 In 2018, Tewan was elected as the leader of the Chart Pattana Party.